BYRIO/krita-webdoc-zh/KritaFAQ.rst

     Krita is a free and open source cross-platform application that offers an end-to-end solution for creating digital art files from scratch.
 Krita is optimized for frequent, prolonged and focused use.
     Explicitly supported fields of painting are illustrations, concept art, matte painting, textures, comics and animations.
     Developed together with users, Krita is an application that supports their actual needs and workflow.
-Krita supports open standards and interoperates with other applications
+Krita supports open standards and interoperates with other applications.

 Is it possible to use Krita in my own language, not English?
 ------------------------------------------------------------

 Krita should automatically use the system language.
 If that is not the case, please follow these steps:

-#. settings → switch application language.
-An small window will appear.
+#.
+Settings --> Switch Application Language.
+A small window will appear.
-#. click Primary language and select your language.
+#.
+Click Primary language and select your language.
-#. click OK to close the window.
+#.
+Click OK to close the window.
-#. restart krita and it will be displayed in your selected language!
+#.
+Restart krita and it will be displayed in your selected language!

 If this doesn't work, you might have to add a fall-back language as well.
 This is a bug, but we haven't found the solution yet.